Piarists: Joseph Calasanz

-On 6 March 1617, the Piarist Fathers became an independent congregation called the "Pauline Congregation of the Poor of the Mother of God of the Pious Schools" when Pope Paul V issued his brief "Ad ea per quae."
+On 6 March 1617, the Piarist Fathers became an independent congregation called the "Pauline Congregation of the Poor of the Mother of God of the Pious Schools" when Pope Paul V issued his brief "Ad ea per quae".
 On 25 March 1617, Calasanz and fourteen other priests became the first members of the new community when they received the religious habit.
-Calasanz was placed in charge of the new congregation, and he changed his name to Joseph of the Mother of God, thus inaugurating the practice of dropping the family name on entering the religious life.
+Calasanz was placed in charge of the new congregation, and he changed his name to "Joseph of the Mother of God", thus inaugurating the practice of dropping the family name on entering the religious life.
 The new congregation was the first religious institute dedicated to teaching.
-To the three usual vows of poverty, chastity, and obedience, the new congregation added a fourth vow, that of dedication to the Christian education of youth, especially the poor.
+To the three usual vows of poverty, chastity, and obedience, the new congregation added a fourth vow, that of dedication to the Christian education of youth, especially of the poor.